weaveworks/service/infra/README.md

 Note that there are more sophisticated ways to manage multiple clusters and kubeconfigs.
 See [this Kubernetes documentation](http://kubernetes.io/v1.1/docs/user-guide/kubeconfig-file.html) for more info.

+You will also need **jq**: `apt-get install jq` or `brew install jq`.

 ## Standup

-Each cluster is represented by a subdirectory in infra named after the cluster.
+Each cluster is represented by a subdirectory in infra which is named after the cluster.
-In each subdirectory, there is a file called var, which contains all configuration for the cluster.
+In each subdirectory, there is a file called var, which contains all the necessary config.
 In this example, we will be using a cluster called **foo**.
 Please change foo to dev, prod, etc. as appropriate.
 If this is your first time standing up a cluster, don't just copy/paste.